Bonganibendi/CryptoAggregator/README.md

 # CryptoAggregator

-A SwiftUi app allows you to monitor and aggregate the price of cryptocurrencies in different base currencies such as South African Rands, Indian Rupees, Silver and Gold.
+A SwiftUi app that allows you to monitor and aggregate the price of cryptocurrencies in different base currencies such as South African Rands, Indian Rupees, Silver and Gold.

 # Skills Acquired from Project